-The online Middle and Secondary Teaching Graduate Certificate at Appalachian
+The online Middle and Secondary Teaching Graduate Certificate at App State

 Get your initial A-level teaching license and expand upon your undergraduate major with teaching theory, practice and preparation for today's culturally-diverse and technology-enhanced classrooms.

 Through the Graduate Certificate in Middle and Secondary Teaching program at Appalachian State University, you’ll go from class to classroom in just three semesters, entering a field with high employment demand.
-This is a coherent program for lateral entry as well.
+This program of study also aligns with the Residency Licensure Program.

 - Secondary teacher (9-12th grade)

 - Middle Grades: English/Language Arts, Science, Math or Social Studies at the middle school level.

 - Career & Technical: Business, Marketing, Technology, Family & Consumer Sciences, Health Sciences* or Trade & Industry** at the middle and high school level.